Kleinian groups of small Hausdorff dimension are classical Schottky groups I: Introduction and Main Theorem

 \section{Introduction and Main Theorem}

 Let $\mathbb{H}^3$ be the hyperbolic $3$-space.
 A subgroup $\G$ of $\Psl(2,\mathbb{C})=\iso(\mathbb{H}^3)$ is called a Kleinian group if it is discrete.
 Let $x\in\mathbb{H}^3$.
 The orbit of $x$ under action of $\G$ is denoted by $\G x$.
 The limit set $\Lambda_\G$ of $\G$ is defined as $\Lambda_\G=\overline{\G x}\cap\partial\mathbb{H}^3$.
-By definition, $\Lambda_G$ is smallest closed $\G$-invariant subset of $\partial\mathbb{H}^3$.
+By definition, $\Lambda_G$ is the smallest closed $\G$-invariant subset of $\partial\mathbb{H}^3$.
+The group $\G$ is said to be \emph{elementary} if $\Lambda_G$ contains at most two points, otherwise $\G$ is said to be \emph{non-elementary}.
+Note that elementary Kleinian groups are completely classified.
+Henceforth when we say "Kleinian group $\G$" we will assume that $\G$ is non-elementary.
 The group $\G$ is called second kind if $\Lambda_\G\not=\partial\mathbb{H}^3$, otherwise it is said to be first kind.
 The set $\Omega_\G=\partial\mathbb{H}^3-\Lambda_\G$ is the region of discontinuity, and $\G$ acts properly discontinuously on $\Omega_\G$.
-Let $\{\Delta_1,\Delta'_1,...,\Delta_k,\Delta'_k\}$ be a collection of disjoint closed Jordan curves in the Riemann sphere $\overline{\mathbb{C}}$ and $D_i,D'_i$ the topological disk bounded by $\Delta_i$ and $\Delta'_i$ respectively.
-Suppose we have $\{\g_i\}^k_1\subset\Psl(2,\mathbb{C})$ such that $\g_i(\Delta_i)=\Delta'_i$ and $\g_i(D_i)\cap D'_i=\emptyset$, then the group $\G$ generated by $\{\g_1,...,\g_k\}$ is a free Kleinian group of rank-$k,$ and $\G$ is called marked Schottky group with markings $\{\g_1,...,\g_k\}$.
-A finitely generated Kleinian group $\G$ is called Schottky group if its marked Schottky group for some markings.
+Let $\{\Delta_1,\Delta'_1,...,\Delta_k,\Delta'_k\}$ be a collection of disjoint closed Jordan curves in the Riemann sphere $\overline{\mathbb{C}}$ and let $D_i,D'_i$ be the topological disks bounded by $\Delta_i$ and $\Delta'_i$ respectively.
+Suppose we have $\{\g_i\}^k_1\subset\Psl(2,\mathbb{C})$ such that $\g_i(\Delta_i)=\Delta'_i$ and $\g_i(D_i)\cap D'_i=\emptyset.$ Then the group $\G$ generated by $\{\g_1,...,\g_k\}$ is a free Kleinian group of rank $k,$ and $\G$ is called marked Schottky group with marking $\{\g_1,...,\g_k\}$.
+A finitely generated Kleinian group $\G$ is called Schottky group if it is a marked Schottky group for some markings.
 If there exists a generating set $\{\g_i,...,\g_k\}$ such that all $\Delta_i,\Delta'_i$ can be taken as circles then it is called a marked classical Schottky group with classical markings $\{\g_i,...,\g_k\}$, and $\{\g_1,...,\g_k\}$ are called classical generators.
 A Schottky group $\G$ is called classical Schottky group if there exists a classical markings for $\G$.
-For a Schottky group $\G$, the manifold $\mathbb{H}^3/\G$ is homeomorphic to the interior of a handle body of genus $k$.
-We denote by $\mathfrak{J}_k$ the set of all rank-$k$ Schottky groups, and $\mathfrak{J}_{k,o}$ the set of all rank-$k$ \emph{classical} Schottky groups.
-One simply way to topologies $\mf{J}_k$ into a topological space is by identify it with the space of moduli for Riemann surface of genus $k$.
+For a Schottky group $\G$, the manifold $\mathbb{H}^3/\G$ is homeomorphic to the interior of a handlebody of genus $k$.
+We denote by $\mathfrak{J}_k$ the set of all rank $k$ Schottky groups, and let $\mathfrak{J}_{k,o}$ be the set of all rank $k$ \emph{classical} Schottky groups.
+One simple way to topologize $\mf{J}_k$ into a topological space is to identify it with the space of moduli for a Riemann surface of genus $k$.
 It is known that not all Schottky groups are classical Schottky groups, in-fact the space of classical Schottky groups is not even dense in the space of Schottky groups \cite{Marden}, also see \cite{Doyle}.
-In \cite{Doyle}, Peter Doyle proved that there exists a universial upper bound for all finitely generated classical Schottky groups.
-It was originally Phillips and Sarnak in \cite{phillips} proved that there exists a universial upper bound for all classical Schottky groups of dimension greater than $3$.
-Hence, our result can be considered as a converse to these results.
-Let $\mathfrak{D}_\G$ denote the Hausdorff dimension of $\Lambda_\G.$ Our main result is, \begin{thm} There exists a universial $\lambda>0$, such that any $2$-generated Kleinian group $\G$ with $\mathfrak{D}_\G<\lambda$ is a classical Schottky group. \end{thm} Note that our result can be viewed as the converse of the result by Doyle \cite{Doyle} and Phillips and Sarnak \cite{phillips}.
-We prove Theorem \ref{main} by using result of \cite{Hou},and an selection process of generators.
-The proof is divided into three main steps.
-To lead up to the proof, we first do some preliminary estimates on the locations of the fixed points of a generating set of a given Schottky group.
-These estimates gives us a sufficient control of how the fixed-points-set of a set of generators change in terms of the Hausdorff dimension of the limit set of the group.
-The main ingredient of the proofs of these estimates relies on the result of \cite{Hou}, Theorem $1.1$ rewritten in the trace form.
+In \cite{Doyle}, Peter Doyle proved that there exists a universal upper bound on the Hausdorff dimension of the limit sets of finitely generated classical Schottky groups.
+It was originally Phillips and Sarnak in \cite{phillips} who proved that there exists a universal upper bound on the Hausdorff dimension of the limit sets of classical Schottky groups of dimension greater than $3$.
+Let $\mathfrak{D}_\G$ denote the Hausdorff dimension of $\Lambda_\G,$ the main result is the following.